MattSainsbury-Dale/FRKv2_src/README.md

 ### Dependencies

-When running the replication script, the user will be asked if they wish to install package dependencies; if they choose to do so, they will then be asked if pre-existing packages should be re-installed with the correct version numbers as given in `dependencies.txt`.
+When running the replication script, the user will be asked if they wish to install package dependencies.
+If they choose to do so, they will then be asked if pre-existing packages should be re-installed with the correct version numbers as given in `dependencies.txt` (this option is only recommended for use if there is a problem with the latest version of the packages).

 ### Results